flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 # Preparing the MCDU

 This guide will help you prepare the MCDU in the A32NX for your departure.
-It includes a simple route so you can follow along easily and replicate in the simulator.
+It includes a simple route that you can use to follow along easily and replicate in the simulator.

-The simBrief Route used in this guide - [Available Here](../assets/beginner-guide/mcdu/sample-ofp.pdf)
+The simBrief route used in this guide - [Available Here](../assets/beginner-guide/mcdu/sample-ofp.pdf)

 ***

 ## Pre-requisites

 Below are a few pre-requisites before programming the MCDU.

 Visit [Starting the Aircraft](#) to learn more.

 * Make sure the aircraft is powered up.
     * External Power OR APU